mrfdev/Boosters/README.md

 # 1MB Booster Events

-Currently a Helper for mcMMO Boost events
+Currently, a Helper for mcMMO Boost events

 This is a plugin for Minecraft 1.16.5 (Spigot / Paper) made as a helper for mcMMO Overhaul 2.1.x.

 The purpose of this plugin is two-fold:

-First, it will try to keep track of ongoing mcMMO /xprate events, so when the server restarts it will try to automatically start it back up again.
+First, it will try to keep track of ongoing server (mcMMO /xprate) events, so when the server restarts it will try to automatically start it back up again.

 And secondly, players can at any time in-game type: `/rate` to find out if there is an event active, and if so, which rate the xp multiplier is set to.

+More details about installation, configuration and usage can be found in the [wiki](https://github.com/mrfloris/mcmmoevent/wiki) pages.

 ## Origins